 Leadership Development – Investing in leaders of educational, nonprofit and public sector institutions with the aim of improving their impact on civil society.

 Management of Nonprofits – Fostering excellence in the management of nonprofit and public sector institutions.

 Jewish Life – Helping successive generations of Jews discover the beauty of the Jewish cultural and religious heritage, and to build and sustain vibrant Jewish communities.

-Urban Revitalization – Supporting neighborhood and community development as an expression of our commitment to just, inclusive and democratic societies.
+Urban Engagement – Supporting neighborhood and community development as an expression of our commitment to just, inclusive and democratic societies.